 The Evolv Scanner used at Disney’s Animal Kingdom and Disney Springs scan for temperatures as well, but aren’t being used at this time.
 Check out more details on these amazing Evolv Scanners here.

-The Kenny the Pirate writers that visited Disney Parks on opening day agreed that Disney is doing a phenomenal job with social distancing and cleaning procedures to ensure guests have a safe experience.
+The Kenny the Pirate writers agree that Disney is doing a phenomenal job with social distancing and cleaning procedures to ensure guests have a safe experience.
 Although we stressed about our temperatures and the heat, no one had an elevated temperature.